margaritahumanitarian/helpmespeak/README.md

 ## Get started with OpenAI gpt-3

-OpenAI is a amazing tool with lot of features and ability available to a developer.
+OpenAI is an amazing tool with a lot of features and abilities available to a developer.
 Follow the official [documentation](https://beta.openai.com/docs/introduction) and play with it.

 Here is an example of OpenAI gpt3